MarbleHE/HECO/README.md

 ## Getting Started

-Before starting, make sure to clone this repository **including its submodules** using: `git clone --recursive https://github.com/pjattke/msc-thesis-code-AST.git`
+Before starting, make sure to clone this repository using: `git clone https://github.com/pjattke/msc-thesis-code-AST.git`

 The following tools are required to get this project running:
 - cmake (version ≥ 3.15) to build the project